Weighted Littlewood--Paley inequalities for heat flows in $\RCD$ spaces: Preliminaries

 where $Y_t=\mathbb{E}(Y_T|\mathcal{F}_t)$.
 The process $Y$ gives rise to a probability measure $\mathbb{Q}$ defined by

 and hence, it can be regarded as a weight.

-Now we adapt a result from \cite{BO2016} (see \cite[Theorem 1]{DomPet2017} for more general results on Hilbert space valued differentially subordinate martingales) in the next theorem. \begin{theorem} Fix $T\in (0,\infty]$.
+Now we adapt results from \cite[Section 4]{BO2016} (see \cite[Theorem 1]{DomPet2017} for a more general result on Hilbert space valued differentially subordinate martingales, as well as \cite{DomPet2016} for sharp weighted $L^p$ estimate on the maximal function of adapted uniformly integrable c\`{a}dl\`{a}g Hilbert space valued martingales) in the next theorem, which is one of the key tools to establish our main results. \begin{theorem} Fix $T\in (0,\infty]$.
 Let $X=(X_t)_{t\geq0}$ be an adapted, real valued and uniformly integrable martingale with continuous path, and $Y=(Y_t)_{ t\geq0}$ be a non-negative, uniformly integrable martingale with continuous path.
-Suppose that $Y$ satisfies the Muckenhoupt condition $A_2^{mart}$.
+Suppose that $X$ is bounded in $L^2(\mathbb{Q})$ and $Y$ satisfies the Muckenhoupt condition $A_2^{mart}$.
 Then

 and

 Moreover,

 \end{theorem}